The Flash (1990 TV series): Production

 Development for the series began in 1988 when Warner Bros.
 Television tried to develop television films based on some DC Comics characters for CBS.
-Danny Bilson and Paul De Meo conceived one that featured several superheroes, including the Flash, though their project was not made.
-In January 1990, new CBS Entertainment president Jeff Sagansky expressed interest in creating a series featuring the Flash, and The Flash was announced a few months after.
+Danny Bilson and Paul De Meo conceived one titled Unlimited Powers that featured several superheroes, including the Flash, forming a resistance in a dystopian future where superheroes had been outlawed, taking cues from contemporary comics such as Watchmen and The Dark Knight Returns.
+That project was not made, though from it, in January 1990, new CBS Entertainment president Jeff Sagansky expressed interest in creating a series featuring the Flash, and The Flash was announced a few months after.

 Bilson and De Meo were tapped to write the pilot episode, which they completed in January 1990.
 Filming for the episode took six weeks, from May through June 1990.
 The final effects for the pilot were completed a week before airing in September 1990.
-Bilson said, "There are 125 special effects.
-It's done on a grand scale."
+Bilson said that 125 special effects were done on "a grand scale".
 The 2-hour pilot cost $6 million, and each subsequent episode of The Flash cost around $1.6 million to produce.

 Costumes

 The four Flash suits made for the series for John Wesley Shipp cost a total of $100,000.
-On the suit, De Meo said, "John had to have his entire body cast.
+On the suit, De Meo said: "John had to have his entire body cast.
 The suit is made out of latex.
-It was quite a process getting it."
-Bilson added, "The suit was critical.
-You can't, after Batman, have a guy running around in tights."
+It was quite a process getting it".
+Bilson added: "The suit was critical.
+You can't, after Batman, have a guy running around in tights".
 The Flash's costume was designed by Dave Stevens, who removed the yellow boots, muted the redness, changed the yellow trim to gold and added refined art deco bolts on the temples.
 Robert Short was tasked with supervising its fabrication and they were built by Stan Winston Studios.
 Short said the latex suits were specially treated to disguise their rubber surface so they would look like basic stretch unitards, and Shipp wore a water-cooled undergarment to combat the heat of the suits.
-Bob Miller, costumer on the series, gave Amanda Pays "unaggressive clothing" though she is "an aggressive career woman," with retro 1930s and '40s long tapered skirts, pleated slacks and vests.
+Bob Miller, costumer on the series, gave Amanda Pays "unaggressive clothing" though she is "an aggressive career woman", with retro 1930s and '40s long tapered skirts, pleated slacks and vests.